tqwewe/simpl_actor/README.md

 Contributions are welcome!
 Feel free to submit pull requests, create issues, or suggest improvements.

-Sure, here's the revised license section for your README.md:

----

 ## License

 `simpl_actor` is dual-licensed under either: